KalyanasGitRepo/PegaOnKubernetes/README.md

           e.
 Tags images
           f.
 Login into your private Docker Registry.
           g.
 Pushes the tagged images into your private Docker registry

+ ### PostgresDB Server preparation

+12. Install Postgres database server (listening on Port: 5432) from https://www.enterprisedb.com/postgresql-tutorial-resources-training?uuid=db55e32d-e9f0-4d7c-9aef-b17d01210704&campaignId=7012J000001NhszQAC

+13. To allow remote connections, append the following line to the file C:\Program Files\PostgreSQL\14\data\pg_hba.conf.
+    Please check the sample file Configuration\pg_hba.conf for your refrence.

+host    all     all             0.0.0.0/0            md5
+host    all     all             ::/0            md5

+14. Optional: For any additional logging or tracing customize the following lines  in the files C:\Program Files\PostgreSQL\14\data\postgres.conf

+    Please check the sample file Configuration\postgres.conf for your refrence.
+Caution: These setting can consume excessive disk space

+        log_statement = 'all'
+        log_directory = 'log'
+        log_filename = 'postgresql-%Y-%m-%d_%H%M%S.log'
+        log_min_error_statement = error
+        log_line_prefix = 'ip %h, usr %u, time %t, pid %p %q db %d, app %a, line %l '

+15. Restart the postgres database service.

+    Restart-Service -DisplayName 'postgresql-x64-14 - PostgreSQL Server 14'

+16. Run the script ".\Scripts\6.
+Database-Schema-Users.ps1".
+This script performs the following tasks.

+          a.
+Sets Path environment variable.
+          b.
+Creates "pegadb" empty database
+          c.
+Creates users ("base-user", "admin-user") with required priviliges.
+          d.
+Creates schemas "data", "rules"
+          e.
+Downloads JDBC Driver for Postgres into "C:\PostgresJDBCDriver\postgresql-42.5.0.jar".
+This file location will be used in the configuration of next step.

+17. Configure \117271_Pega8.7.3\scripts\setupDatabase.properties file.
+For more details please refer the sample configuration at \Configuration\setupDatabase.properties

+18. Run the script ".\Scripts\"7.
+Load-Rules-Data-Schemas.ps1".
+This script invokes "install.bat".

  ### Prepare Values for Pega Helm Charts

- 12. Run the script ".\Scripts\5.
+ 19. Run the script ".\Scripts\5.
 Prepare Values for Pega Helm Charts.ps1".
 This script performs the following tasks.

           a.
 Add the Pega repository to your Helm installation.
           b.
 Get latest values-minimal.yaml

- 13. Configure values-minimal.yaml file.
+ 20. Configure values-minimal.yaml file.
 You can make use of sample configuration (properly configured and it works) from ".\Configuration\Sample-values-minimal.yaml".

  ### Deploy Pega on Kubernetes
- 14. Run the script ".\Scripts\6.
+ 21. Run the script ".\Scripts\8.
 Deploy Pega on Kubernetes.ps1".
 This script performs the following tasks.

           a.
 Create required namespace.
           b.
 Installs pega helm charts passing values-values.yaml.

  ### Check deployment status  & launch pega interface
- 16. Various commands to check the overall deployment status and Pod logs
+ 22. Various commands to check the overall deployment status and Pod logs

         kubectl get all --namespace=mypega